 To order your medication online, you will need to register to obtain a pin number and set your password.
-Click here to create an account or alternatively you can collect your pin number from the surgery receptionist.
+Click the above buttons to create an account or alternatively you can collect your pin number from the surgery receptionist.

 Prescription request over the telephone is not acceptable on as mistakes are more likely to happen.

 You may have arranged with your doctor for your prescription to be renewed without seeing him/her every time.
 If this is the case, you will find a list of your repeat medication attached to the right hand side of your prescription.
 You will need to tick the items requested on the list.
 The slip should be left in the request box on reception.

 Please do not ask your doctor for repeat medication during your consultation.

 We also offer the Electronic Prescription Service, which allows you to choose or “nominate” a pharmacy to get your medicines or appliances from.
 Your GP then sends your prescription electronically to the place you nominated. this means: